schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 You may see the pod in pending state.
 Check why its pending by describing it.

-Once you descibe, you will see that its pending because it has a `nodeSelector` defined which is looking for a node with label set to `ingress-ready="true"`.
+Once you describe, you will see that its pending because it has a `nodeSelector` defined which is looking for a node with label set to `ingress-ready="true"`.

 Check the label on the current nodes